Each handle is about 0.6875″ deep.

 Talavera pottery, form

-Animal forms were painted by Nampeyo (2012-08) and her family (2010-20) and thus the two creatures on this vase are not out-of-line with Nampeyo’s work.
+Animal forms were painted by Nampeyo (2012-08) and her family (2010-20) but the odd creatures featured on jar 2019-19 seem more a part of the folk art tradition than I have seen before in Nampeyo’s repertoire.
+For a jar by an unknown artist showing such a folky animal complete with a heart line, see 2011-07.
 Ed Wade believes that the animals on 2019-19 may be badgers; another friend guessed armadillos.
 I don’t ever need to meet one.
-While certainly folky, they are carefully drawn and might well be the work of Nampeyo.
-[Though the version with the chip on its face is less-carefully drawn than its partner.
-This description is based on the better-drawn beast.]
+While certainly folky, they are carefully drawn and might be the work of Nampeyo.
+The version with the chip on its face is less-carefully drawn than its partner.
+This description that follows is based on the better-drawn beast.

 The body is a blotchy red oval.
 A narrow white and stippled band begins below the head and runs under the belly, detaching itself at the rear to become a tail that arches over the back and curves down over the head.
 Its end displays a solid black crescent.
 Edging the upper back and below the tail, a thin unpainted space is outlined in black.
 A heartline runs from the head rearward into the body, ending with an unpainted diamond point.
 Somewhat similar heartlines are seen in the birds on on seedjar 2015-03 which I believe was made by Nampeyo.
 The beast’s head is fearsome.
 Entirely black, it is flat on top and then slopes to a snout.
 Below a gaping mouth filled with 18 teeth is a thin elongated jaw.
 There is no neck; the wide rear of the head emerges directly from the oval body.
 Small V-shaped ears sprout from the top of the head.
 An unpainted circle with a dot at its center provides vision.
 Below, two tiny feet emerge as a set at the front of the body, not a good placement to keep one’s rear off the pavement.